huangyoujianarch-source/wearable-data-quality-analysis/README.md

 ---

 ## ⚙️ Methodology
-1. Data cleaning and preprocessing
+- Cleaned and processed data using Python (pandas)
-2. Definition of key metric: `issue_rate`
+- Defined key metric `issue_rate` to measure data quality
-3. Exploratory data analysis (EDA)
+- Conducted exploratory and time-series analysis
-4. Time-series analysis
+- Built interactive dashboards in Tableau
-5. Dashboard development in Tableau
+- Collaborated with stakeholders to align analysis with business needs

 ---

 ## 📊 Dashboard Design

-To support both business monitoring and user-level insights, three dashboards were developed:
+These dashboards were designed to support both operational monitoring and user-level insights.

 ### 1. Overall Device Monitoring Dashboard
 - Tracks overall data quality performance across all metrics